john-aja/Blue-Construction/README.md

 3. **We Create Page:** Showcases a successfully completed projects and projects currently working.

 4. **Contact Page:** The contact page displays a form where users can enter their details and compose a message to be sent to the admin.

-## Technologies

-The website is built using the following technologies:

-- HTML
-- CSS
-- JavaScript

 ## Setup